 - 7 tablespoons unsalted butter, cut into cubes then chilled in the freezer

 - 1 teaspoon ground cinnamon

-Bake at 350 degrees for 12-15 minutes.
+- Bake for 12-15 minutes.
 Rotating halfway through and checking on them erring on the earlier side as not to burn the crackers.
 You will want them to be slightly firm to the touch.

 Still hungry??
 Check out more delicious Snack Recipes below…